frickjack/misc-stuff/Notes/accountHydrate.md

-If you don't already have an SSO identity provider, and you don't have someone to do it for you, then setting up an SSO and AWS federation and an AWS organization may seem like a lot of work just to manage a few people's access to AWS API's.
+If you don't already have an SSO identity provider, and you don't have someone to do it for you, then setting up an SSO and AWS federation and an AWS organization may seem like a lot of work just to manage a small team's access to AWS API's.
 So let's not do things the right way, but let's not be completely wrong either.
 We can emulate the right way.